As social media marketers, we understand the need to measure and analyse all the necessary metrics of our companies’

 First, a negative review is not an end of the world.
-On the contrary, Harvard Business Review found out that a negative review can be good for your business.
+On the contrary, the

 But if a negative review should work for your business, you have to resolve the issue at hand promptly.

 Try to respond within an hour of receiving a review, so you can show how much you care about your customers.
 You might end up turning your annoyed customer into a loyal one.

 With social media sentiment analysis, you’ll be able to spot the problem right at the source.
 You can eradicate it before it escalates and you’ll be able to solve precisely the issues your customers want you to address.

 Secondly, social media negative sentiment can give you valuable insights into your product features.
-Take a deeper look into all the negative mentions and find out what your customers are complaining about the most.
+Take a more in-depth look into all the negative mentions and find out what your customers are complaining about the most.
 Negative social media sentiment analysis will indicate the most valuable feature for improvement.

 Maybe your product is excellent, but you could improve packaging?
 Or the delivery company you cooperate with is not reliable?
 These are factors you could quickly improve to make your customer experience so much better.

 2. Prevent social media crises